-At the University of Minnesota, we put a big focus on our smallest patients.
+University of Minnesota doctors and researchers put a big focus on our smallest patients.

-In fact, the pediatric experts with University of Minnesota Physicians often care for children no other health system can treat.
+The University of Minnesota Masonic Children’s Hospital is Minnesota’s first and only academic pediatric hospital.
+There, the physicians often care for children no other health care system can treat.

 Our pediatric focus areas include:

 - Examining the impact of pediatric cancer treatments